LucijaZuzic/django-sopila/README.md

 *Note: You include either an adress and a port number (X.X.X.X:port) or the link withot `https://` or `http://`.*

+## Optional Cleanup

+Run the script `sheet_generator\management\commands\cleanup.py` to remove all the old audio files, raw predictions, and generated PDF files.

+*Note: This is only done by the system administrator if none of the files are needed for furter use.*

 # Appendix

 This repository is part of a larger project for the automatic transcription of sopila (a traditional Croatian instrument) music.